Scalability in a digital project illustration.

 Turn to Cloud Computing

 You can benefit from cloud-based services that offer options to improve the web app’s scalability for a reasonable price.
-Platform-as-a-Service (PaaS) providers like AWS, IBM Cloud, Heroku, Microsoft Azure, etc., offer various services related to modernizing and stabilizing the infrastructure.
-They include networking, integrations, databases, secure storage, servers, etc.
+Cloud providers offer networking, integrations, databases, secure storage, servers, etc. In 2022, AWS dominated the market with 32%, followed by Azure at 23%, and Google Cloud at 10%, totaling 65% of the market spending.

 Take Advantage of Microservices Architecture

-Here are two basic tips to help you make the right choice based on your particular case.
+Here are two basic tips to help you with scalable web application architecture.

 • Prioritize the horizontal approach.
-We’ve already described how horizontal architecture can bring reliability to your system.
 Multiple servers will enable distributing the load and providing extra fallback opportunities.
 Also, they don’t restrict the scalability prospects.

 • Use microservices architecture.
-Instead of building a monolithic structure that involves a single code hosting platform, you can apply microservices.
 It means that your web application’s architecture will consist of multiple independent modules, making them easier to build, deploy, and scale.
-According to the DZone report, 64% of the surveyed companies adopted microservices architecture to improve their apps’ scalability.
+According to Gartner, about 74% of organizations currently use microservices architecture, while 23% of companies plan to do so.

 Choose the Right Database Solution